Stuart Bramwell, DPhil

-I teach at the London School of Economics' Data Science Institute, focusing on data science, machine learning, and computational methods for social scientists.
+I teach at the London School of Economics', focusing on political science, data science, machine learning, and computational methods for social scientists.
+I am a researcher at the University of Oslo and am part of the ERC-funded GETGOV project.
 My research (broadly) examines comparative politics of governing elites and has taken me in several interesting directions.
 I am co-creator of WhoGov, the world's largest dataset on cabinet ministers (177 countries, 1966–Present), which won the American Political Science Association's Lijphart/Przeworski/Verba Award in 2021.
 I hold a DPhil in Politics from Oxford University and work at the intersection of political science and data science to understand who holds power within different political regimes.

 My Story (In A Nutshell)